kev1nandreas/fe-final-project-pbkk/README.md

 ```bash
 npm install
 ```
-create a `.env.local` file in the root directory and add the following environment variables:
+create a `.env` file in the root directory and add the following environment variables:
 ```
 NEXT_PUBLIC_BASE_API_URL="Backend API URL"
 ```